Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 So Scott, one of the initiatives, which John and Keelan and the team have put in place at Transocean over the last couple of years was to eliminate out-of-service days and associated costs with regard to five-year surveys.
 And I want to say about a year ago, we managed to succeed with our initiatives.
 So then we challenged the organization: can we do this with our 10-year surveys as well?

 And I'm very pleased to announce that recently we've just done that on one of our assets.
 So not only have we reduced the cost of the survey, we reduced out-of-service time associated with that, so you could imagine the overall costs associated with these 5 and 10 year surveys is now significantly less.
-Bear in mind, we've just gone on to have first two BOP care contracts – care (38:49) agreements at least.
-Next year when the rest of them come into full force, you can see they've been (38:55) driven even lower as these care (38:57) agreements get exercised and executed by the organization.
+Bear in mind, we've just gone on to have the first two BOP care contracts – care agreements at least.
+Next year when the rest of them come into full force, you can see they've been driven even lower as these care agreements get exercised and executed by the organization.

 Scott A. Gruber - Citigroup Global Markets, Inc.